Industry Marketing

 • Paid media usage: use as ad creative in Meta, TikTok, Pinterest, YouTube or other channels.

-• Creator licensing / whitelisting: running ads from the creator's handle or identity where the platform supports it.
+• Creator identity and platform permission: running ads with the creator's handle or partnership context where supported.

 • Duration: 30 days, 90 days, 6 months, 12 months or perpetual rights.